- Bedford Ambulatory Surgical Center

 “The nice thing about hand surgery is we see a wide variety of injuries and have many different treatments.
 So we’re not just doing one or two operations.
 There’s multiple operations in different parts of the hand, wrist and elbow.”

-He also appreciates that more non-surgical treatments are becoming available.
+He also appreciates that more non-surgical treatments are becoming available to hand specialists.

 “We’re now able to treat conditions like tennis elbow with platelet rich plasma, which is a patient’s blood product that we re-inject to stimulates the healing process.”
 Conditions like Dupuytren’s Contracture can also be treated with surgery or non-surgical procedures like injection of an enzyme known by the brandname Xiaflex.